Subspecialty Certification in Neurocritical Care

 Both of the pathways listed below will be available for six years, from 2021-2026.
-Please see the ABA website for their policies regarding this examination, which will be administered every odd-numbered year.
+Please see the ABA website for their policies regarding this examination, which will be administered every even-numbered year.

 During the six-year "legacy" pathway period, eligible diplomates may qualify to take the exam if they are certified in neurocritical care by the UCNS or CAST, or if they have completed a UCNS, CAST, or other non-accredited fellowship in neurocritical care.

 During the six-year practice pathway period, eligible diplomates may qualify to take the exam if they have documented one of the following: